 Russia is using Turkey to evade sanctions

-In his conversation with Deputy Finance Minister Yunus Illetas, Adeemo expressed his country’s fears that Russian entities and individuals could use Turkey to evade the sanctions imposed by the United States and 30 other countries.
+In his conversation with Deputy Finance Minister Yunus Illetas, Adeemo expressed his country’s fears that Russian entities and individuals might use Turkey to evade the sanctions imposed by the United States and 30 other countries.

 He reiterated the United States’ interest in the success of the Turkish economy, expressing the Treasury Department’s commitment to its partnership with the Government of Ankara to protect the integrity of its banking sector.